AlexNexton/MS2-LingLang/README.md

 - As a **user**, I can choose more than one child to participate in a class.
 - As a **user**, I can get a **notification** once I've submitted my request and a confirmation message reciting the request is displayed on a new webpage.
 - As a **user**, I can **contact** the company for any problems I may encounter using their **social media** channels, **call** or **email** them.
-- As a **user**, I can fill out a form with more specific details I wish to discuss if necessary with the website's team.
+- As a **user**, I can fill out a form with more specific details I wish to discuss if necessary, with the website's team.
 - As a **user**, I can learn **about** the site's origin and why they began.

 ## Site Owner Goals ##